silon1/txelectrum/txe/README.md

 3. The hashed buffer to sign with SHA-256 algorithm (32 bytes length).
 Overall, the length of `inputBuffer` must be 85 bytes.

-The applet must retunr one of the following responses:
+The applet must return one of the following responses:
-* Response with `responseId = 0` and the digital signature in DER format in `outputBuffer`, if `inputBuffer` meets the following conditions:
+* Response with `responseId = 0` and the digital signature in `outputBuffer` (explained below), if `inputBuffer` meets the following conditions:
     * The overall length is 85 bytes.
     * The private key paired with the public key in the `inputBuffer` exists in the secure storage.
     * The hashed password in the `inputBuffer` matches the hashed password protecting the private key.